Linguistic Tuning Shifts in the Human Brain during Second Language Learning

 Expected Outcomes

 LINGSHIFT will provide new predictions about long-term dynamics and cortical changes that will improve our understanding of language systems in the brain.
-It will place important constraints on theoretical frameworks of second language learning that will help modernize language teaching.
+It will place important constraints on theoretical frameworks of second language learning that will help modernise language teaching.

 Financiële details & Tijdlijn